CodeForAfrica/AlertME/CONTRIBUTING.md

 ## Coding Style

-\#GreenAlert follows the PSR-4 and PSR-1 coding standards.
+\#AlertME follows the PSR-4 and PSR-1 coding standards.
 In addition to these standards, the following coding standards should be followed:

 - The class namespace declaration must be on the same line as `<?php`.
 - A class' opening `{` must be on the same line as the class name.